Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 </tbody>
 </table> <br>

-<p> A quick note on two of the parameters unique to location-allocation analysis.
-Demand points represent need for a service.
-The location-allocation analysis will aggregate the population demands together so that they can be viewed in tabular form.
-Location-allocation analysis has seven different "problem types" that can be solved -- these include minimizing the number of facilities, maximizing market share, minimizing weighted impedance, and others, but in this case, maximizing coverage is the desired effect.
-Warren County and the City of Bowling Green have a shared response agreement in which both entities will assist each other with fire emergencies, so there is not a limit in the amount of service a station can provide. </p> <br>
+<p> A quick note on two parameters unique to location-allocation analysis is provided.
+Demand points represent the need for a service.
+The location-allocation analysis will aggregate the population demands so that they can be viewed in tabular form.
+Location-allocation analysis includes seven different "problem types" that can be solved—these include minimizing the number of facilities, maximizing market share, minimizing weighted impedance, among others.
+However, in this case, maximizing coverage is the desired effect.
+A shared response agreement exists between Warren County and the City of Bowling Green, whereby both entities assist each other with fire emergencies, so there is no limit on the amount of service a station can provide. </p> <br>

-<p> Below is the current fire demand per fire station overlaid on the current fire service (Figure 9).
-The fire stations connected to more census block centroids have a higher demand from the nearby population.  </p>
+<p> Below is the current fire demand per fire station, overlaid on the current fire service (Figure 9).
+Fire stations connected to more census block centroids are associated with a higher demand from the nearby population. </p>

 <figure>
 <img class="myImages" src="https://i.imgur.com/UHlr6JD.jpeg" alt="Current Population Demands for Fire Service in Warren County, Kentucky" style="width:100%;max-width:625px">
 <figcaption> Figure 9.
 Current Population Demands for Fire Service in Warren County </figcaption>
 </figure> <br>

-<p> Looking at Table 6, the three volunteer fire stations with the highest population demand are Woodburn Fire Station 2, Alvaton Fire Station 4, and Browning Fire Station 2.
-However, looking back at Figure 9, it is clear that much of the allocated census block population for the Alvaton and Browning stations already receive good service from other fire stations.
-Even though these two stations have high population demands, improving them would only slightly increase good fire response overall.
-It would be better to consider volunteer fire stations in densely populated suburban areas further removed from the City of Bowling Green. </p> <br>
+<p> Looking at Table 6, the three volunteer fire stations with the highest population demand are identified as Woodburn Fire Station 2, Alvaton Fire Station 4, and Browning Fire Station 2.
+However, upon reviewing Figure 9, it is clear that much of the allocated census block population for the Alvaton and Browning stations already receives good service from other fire stations.
+Even though these two stations have high population demands, improvements would only slightly enhance overall fire response.
+It would be more beneficial to consider volunteer fire stations in densely populated suburban areas that are further removed from the City of Bowling Green. </p> <br>

-<p> Considering some of the locations further down Table 6, Richardsville Fire Station 3 is next after Browning Fire Station 2, but it will likely suffer from the same issue as the previous two stations.
-While the portion of Warren County between Morgantown Rd and Russellville Rd is growing, it's currently characterized by slow growth.
-Next, Alvaton Fire Station 1 and Plano Fire Station 1 appear on the list.
-Both of these fire stations are in densely populated suburban areas, so one of them may be a better choice as an improved fire station.
-The fire stations further down Table 6 are quite rural in nature or already a professional city fire station, so Alvaton Fire Station 1 and Plano Fire Station 1 will be the final selections.
-Alongside Woodburn Fire Station 2, these two fire stations finalize the candidate site choices.  </p> <br>
+<p> Considering some of the locations further down Table 6, Richardsville Fire Station 3 is positioned next after Browning Fire Station 2, but it is likely to face the same issue as the previous two stations.
+While the area of Warren County between Morgantown Rd and Russellville Rd is growing, it is currently characterized by slow growth.
+Next on the list are Alvaton Fire Station 1 and Plano Fire Station 1.
+Both of these fire stations are located in densely populated suburban areas, making one of them a better choice for improvement.
+The fire stations further down Table 6 are primarily rural in nature or already classified as professional city fire stations, so Alvaton Fire Station 1 and Plano Fire Station 1 will be selected as the final candidates.
+Alongside Woodburn Fire Station 2, these two fire stations complete the candidate site choices. </p> <br>

 <table class="table table-bordered table-hover table-condensed"> <caption> Table 7.
 Population Demand per Fire Station </caption>
 <thead><tr><th title="Field #1">Address</th>